WallarooLabs/wally/book/python/using-connectors.md

 On the sink side, we support inserting new records for each sink output.
 This should be easy to modify to allow more complex database interactions.

+If you have a use-case with Postgres and don't feel like our template addresses it.
+Please let us know at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).

 ## Building Your Own Connectors

 While we offer prebuilt connectors and they can be modified, sometimes you might find yourself needing to build a connector from scratch.
 We'll walk through a source and sink example.